powsybl/powsybl-core/docs/simulation/security/action-dsl.md

 }
 ```

-Note that it's possible to open or close several switch at a time:
+Note that it's possible to open or close several switches at a time:
 ```groovy
 action('open-SW1-and-SW2') {
     tasks {